 A: We do not have the staff available to do that.
 We do, though, lend out humane traps (security deposit required) so that you can trap them yourselves.
 This would be done in conjunction with our Spay/Neuter office, (315) 737-8035, and we would then help you to get the cats spayed/neutered and then re-released to where you found them.
 For more information on our TNR Program for Feral Cats, click here.

 Q: How and when can we come visit or take a tour?

 A: We are open for tours 10 a.m. to 4 p.m. seven days a week (except major holidays), and are happy to give tours to individuals or groups.
 But we ask that you please make arrangements in advance by calling the office at (315) 737-9339, Monday-Friday, 9 a.m. - 4 p.m., as we have to have someone available to show you around, and the staff has to plan their animal care work around tours.
 If you just "drop in", sadly, we may not be able to accommodate you if we don't have staff available to show you around.
 Please click here for more information on Tours of the farm.

 Q: How do we get to Spring Farm?

 A: We are on NYS Route 12 south (not 12B), 4 miles south of New Hartford and 8 miles north of Waterville.
-If driving from east or west, I 90, the New York State Thruway is your best bet.
-Get off at Utica exit 31, the follow the signs for Route 12 South to Binghamton.
+If driving from east or west, I-90, the New York State Thruway is your best bet.
+Get off at Utica exit 31, then follow the signs for Route 12 South to Binghamton.
 We are about 10 miles south of the Thruway.
 If coming north, you can come up NYS Route 8 or NYS Route 12 itself.
 If flying, you can come into the Syracuse Airport, which is an hour's drive from us, or Albany, which is closer to 2 hours from us.